-In 2020, the understanding that we are all connected has been brought into clear focus.
-Racial violence in our streets has forced us to confront how systemic racism has produced pain and inequality for members of our American family that spans centuries.
+The understanding that we are all connected has been brought into clear focus.
+Racial violence has forced us to confront how systemic racism has produced pain and inequality for members of our American family that spans centuries.
 It’s prevented our country from truly realizing the promise of the Declaration that we hold in such reverence today.
 It’s reminded us that, in the words of Maya Angelou, none of us can be free until everybody is free.

 Likewise, the advance of COVID-19 has shown just how our lives and fortunes are linked.
 Risk and uncertainty have become the often-cited “new normal” – and this isn’t entirely a bad thing.
 For years, our relative comfort and security lulled us into the misguided idea that our independence was easily attained.
 We often acted like we were our own independent republics, depriving ourselves of collaborating and cooperating to tackle common goals.
 The virus blew up this fallacy; now, we need everyone, regardless of race, income, background, creed, or ZIP code to bring it to heel.

 As we turned our car onto our friends’ street, we were greeted by the sight of the family in their front yard, their neighbors having joined them at a safe distance, neighborhood kids already lighting off a sizeable cache of fireworks.
 We learned that earlier in the day, several families in the apartments on the block had combined their fireworks to create a neighborhood supply; we gladly added what we had to offer.
 The children eagerly evaluated each new item and began spreading them out for everyone to see.